MojRoid/RESUME/Moj Abubakr - resume.md

 # Moj Abubakr

-    Contractor - Software Engineer (Android)
+    Contractor - Senior Software Engineer (Android)

 London / [mojroid@gmail.com](mailto:mojroid@gmail.com) / [github.com/mojroid](https://github.com/MojRoid) / [linkedin.com/in/mojroid](https://www.linkedin.com/in/mojroid) / [medium.com/@mojroid](https://medium.com/@mojroid) / *Last Updated: November 2018*

 # Profile #
 ---

 *I'm a Software Engineer from London, specializing in Android development.
 I have experience leading and working with in-house and remote agile teams to deliver beautiful, robust, scalable, world class Android applications.
 I embrace and advocate TDD, agile principles and continuous integration culture.
 I'm also big on architecture and Kotlin and enjoy continuously learning new technologies and ways of working.
-I'm particularly interested in IoT, AI and machine learning, and learn as much as I can about the subjects in my spare time.*
+I'm particularly interested in IoT, AI and machine learning, and learn as much as I can about the subjects in my spare time.
+My ambition is to become an engineering manager in the future.*

 *I graduated from London South Bank University with a BEng 1st class honours in [Computer Systems & Networks Engineering](https://www.lsbu.ac.uk/courses/course-finder/computer-systems-networks-beng-hons).
 I've worked with several high profile clients such as Ford, MetOffice and Tesco during my time at The App Business.
 I've also worked within the restaurants team at Deliveroo.
 I'm currently contracting, learning more about different domains, teams and ways of working.*